rayalan/binary-adages/content/my-best-managers.md

 **My goal is to make others shine.**

 If I can create a team where I'm not necessary, that's fantastic.
-One of the best compliments of my management came after I'd been away from one of my teams for a while, and I was told, "They're the team in the engineering department that least needs a manager."
+One of the best compliments of my management came after I'd been away from one of my teams for a while, when I was told, "They're the team in the engineering department that least needs a manager."
 In other words, they were highly productive and self-directing, regardless of whether I was around or not.
 Beyond that:

 * Be credible.
 I say what I mean, and I mean what I say.
 I may be mistaken, but people don't need to worry that I'm snowing them.
 * Manage by wandering around (perhaps virtually), chatting, and building relationships.